 Incorrect Payroll Setup

 The most important thing to watch is the implementation.
-This issue isn’t necessarily something you deal with every year because you’re probably not changing payroll companies every year.
-However, when you do switch, if you do not have correct data that you’re starting from or inputting, it can cause massive headaches down the line.
+This issue isn’t necessarily something you deal with every year because you’re probably not changing payroll companies yearly.
+However, when you do switch, if you do not have the correct data that you’re starting from or inputting, it can cause massive headaches down the line.

 State Unemployment Insurance Rate

 Every year, for the most part, [the government] does increase your rates.
-Watch in the mail for the new standard because if you had a lot of claims in the previous year, when we start filing taxes we might be underpaying.
+Watch in the mail for the new standard because if you had a lot of claims in the previous year, when we start filing taxes, we might be underpaying.
 That will add penalties and interest.
-As the year winds down, watch for what could be lots of correspondence, and forward to your payroll company.
+As the year winds down, watch for what could be lots of correspondence and forward it to your payroll company.

 Running Payroll Late/In a Rush

-This is about planning on the client end, which can be challenging to solve sometimes, as the client is busy with plenty of other things.
-Usually, most people who process late feel like it’s a hassle to gather information from their employees.
-We tell our clients, this is an online system built for you, we can show you how to use it, we can show you how to start saving reports, so there isn’t a hold up for all the data at the end.
-From timesheets to imports, anything we can do to help them gather data and make this process smoother we will.
+This is about planning on the client's end, which can be challenging to solve sometimes, as the client is busy with many other things.
+Usually, most people who process late feel it’s a hassle to gather information from their employees.
+We tell our clients this is an online system built for you; we can show you how to use it, and we can show you how to start saving reports, so there isn’t a hold up for all the data at the end.
+From timesheets to imports, we do anything we can do to help them gather data and make this process smoother we will.
 (We can also run payroll for you!)

 Our goal is to save you time, and the system should be reasonably user-friendly.
 If you think it isn’t, there might be something you haven’t learned how to do.
 Talk to your payroll representative and let them know what your point of frustration is, and they should make sure to help you solve the problem.
 At that point, you can check once at the end of the day or every three days or so to ensure it’s all sent out, but it shouldn’t take up too much of your time or energy.